-- III.21 A subsidiary intermediary should not give advice on matters in relation to which he is not adequately trained or otherwise lacks the specific skills or knowledge necessary to assist a client. - III.22 A principal intermediary should have in place arrangements to assess whether its subsidiary intermediaries possess the relevant qualification, skills and/or knowledge. - III.23 A principal intermediary should provide sufficient training to ensure that its subsidiary intermediaries engaging in regulated activities, among other things:
+- III.22 A subsidiary intermediary should not give advice on matters in relation to which he/she is not adequately trained or otherwise lacks the specific skills or knowledge necessary to assist a client. - III.23 A principal intermediary should have in place arrangements to assess whether its subsidiary intermediaries possess the relevant qualification, skills and/or knowledge. - III.24 A principal intermediary should provide sufficient training to ensure that its subsidiary intermediaries engaging in regulated activities, among other things: - (a) have adequate skills and knowledge to provide explanations, recommendations

-- (a) have adequate knowledge and skills to provide explanations, recommendations or advice to a client about registered schemes/constituent funds; - (b) are conversant with the selling procedures and relevant controls; and - (c) are aware of the relevant statutory and regulatory requirements that they need to comply with.
+- or advice to a client about registered schemes/constituent funds; - (b) are conversant with the selling procedures and relevant controls; and - (c) are aware of the relevant statutory and regulatory requirements that they need to comply with.